opengamedata/opengamedata-doc/src/documentation/python_tips.md

-# Python Tips & Tricks
+# Chapter 3: Python Tips & Tricks

 A list of various little niceties in Python that you can use when writing your Python code: